Let Us Mock the Muslims (For We Traffic in Mockery)

 Yes, when it comes to Islam, we traffic in mockery.
 Yet, who can blame the mockers, when business is so good, and it is so easy to advertise the product.

-Yet, you should know, the fruit of mockery is bitter and the seeds it carries only give birth to evil, an evil that oozes from the stinking corpse of dead heroism, rotten culture and brutish insensitivity to the pain and hardship one afflicts on others.
+Yet, you should know, the fruit of mockery is bitter and the seeds it carries only give birth to evil, an evil that oozes from the putrid corpse of dead heroism, rotten culture and brutish, odious insensitivity to the pain and hardship one afflicts on others.
 This is the message Yeats is sending to us.
 It is a lesson we ignore at our peril.
 In the last section of the poem he reminds us:

 “Violence upon the roads: violence of horses;

 On delicate sensitive ear or tossing mane,